 Polar Bear Facts

 How much do you know about the biggest bear in the world?
-Take a peek at this epic polar bear trivia!
+Take a peek at these epic polar bear facts and our collection of polar bear trivia!

 1. The Wettest Bear

 Because they spend so much time at sea, polar bears are the only type of bear that scientists class as "marine mammals".
 Polar bears are amazing swimmers, and can swim constantly for days at a time!

 Polar bear fur is actually mostly see-through, but they have so much of it that it looks white.
 In fact, the skin underneath their fur is totally black!
 Black skin helps them absorb more heat from the sun, keeping them a tiiiny bit warmer.
 Every little helps!

 3. Polar bears are BIG

 Male polar bears can grow to about twice the size of female bears, and a fully grown male bear is about as heavy as 10 humans.
 At 3 meters long and 800 kilos, they're the largest land carnivore (meat-eating animal) on the Planet!